ansible/ansible/README.md

 ==============

 Run popular open-source data discovery tools across a wide number of hosts.
-This is best used from API scripts.
+This is best used from API scripts that want to learn about remote systems.

   * ansible -p "dbserver*" -n facter
   * ansible -p "dbserver"" -n ohai